 Detail of changes made to previous versions and those that are now evident in the Australian Curriculum can be viewed on the website under site map and ‘curriculum version history’.

-There are two key components to the Australian Curriculum website:
+There are three key components to the Australian Curriculum website:

 Throughout the curriculum development process, ACARA seeks input from key stakeholders, communities and individuals.
 Shape papers and draft curriculum are published online for consultation.
 Stakeholders can provide feedback by responding to questionnaires or through written submissions.